Security and privacy

 | Authentication + 2FA | Who you are, with optional TOTP verification |

-| RLS (Row Level Security) | Which data belongs to you or has been shared with you |
+| RLS (Row Level Security) | What data belongs to you or was shared with you |

-| Private storage | Keeping files and documents from being publicly exposed |
+| Private storage | That files and documents are not publicly exposed |

 | Disk encryption | Physical protection of infrastructure and backups |